OctopusDeploy/docs/docs/getting-started.md

 1. **Package Your Application.**

-   When the build is ready, your CI/build server takes all the files your software needs to run and bundles them into a [supported package](/docs/packaging-applications/supported-packages.md).
+   When the build is ready, your CI/build server takes all the files your software needs to run and bundles them up ready for deployment.

-1. **Octopus Deploy Pushes Your Packaged Application.**
+1. **Octopus Deploy Deploys Your Software to Your Infrastructure.**

-   Octopus deploys your applications to the environments you've configured, whether they are on-premises servers or cloud services.
-These could be testing, dev, or production environments.
+   Octopus deploys your software to the infrastructure you've configured, whether this is on-premises servers or cloud services.
+Because you likely want to deploy your software into a testing environment before deploying into production, Octopus promotes releases of your software through your environments, for instance, to dev, testing, staging, and production, and because each environment has slightly different configurations, Octopus manages those for you too.

 ### Consistent Releases

 As an Octopus user, you define the process for deploying your software.
 You specify the environments the applications are deployed to and who on your team can deploy to which environments.
 For instance, you might want QA to deploy to test environments, but not to production.
 Taking this approach means that even if different members of the team trigger deployments, the deployment process remains consistent.
+Once releases have been created, they can be deployed as many times as you need.

 ## Octopus Deploy Server